 A minimum of 100% of your sponsorship money will be spent on the children.

 Grassroots’ Sponsorship Schemes are run by local people, charities and churches who know the needs of their communities.
 From the UK we oversee the work, give management and directional input, check that the money is well used and that the kids are well served.

 Sponsorships costs vary in each country depending on local needs and costs.

 Tanzania from £3.50 per month

 India from £8 per month (cannot sponsor new children at the moment)

-Kenya (Good Neighbours) from £5 per month (limited availability)
+Kenya (Good Neighbours) from £5 per month

 Kenya (Watu wa Maana) from £20 per month